Slavery at American colleges and universities: The Brown family

-Slavery and Justice Report
+'Slavery and Justice Report'

 Ruth J. Simmons, the first African American president of an Ivy League institution, spearheaded Brown's modern response to its legacy of slavery.

-In 2003, then-University president Ruth Simmons launched a steering committee to research its eighteenth-century ties to slavery.
+In 2003, then-university president Ruth Simmons launched a steering committee to research Brown’s eighteenth-century ties to slavery.
 In October 2006, the committee released a report documenting its findings.

-Entitled "Slavery and Justice," the document detailed the ways that the university benefited both directly and indirectly from the transatlantic slave trade and the labor of enslaved people.
+Entitled Slavery and Justice, the document detailed ways in which the university benefited, both directly and indirectly, from the transatlantic slave trade and the labour of enslaved people.
 The report included seven recommendations for how the university should address this legacy.

-Brown has since completed a number of these recommendations, including the establishment of the Center for the Study of Slavery and Justice and the funding of a $10 million permanent endowment for Providence Public Schools.
-Brown's Slavery and Justice report marked the first major effort by an American university to address its ties to slavery and prompted other institutions to do the same.
+Brown has since implemented several of these recommendations, including the establishment of the Center for the Study of Slavery and Justice and the creation of a $10 million permanent endowment for Providence Public Schools.

+Brown's Slavery and Justice report was among the first major efforts by an American university to examine its historical ties to slavery and encouraged similar initiatives at other institutions.

 Memorialization

-In September 2014, the university erected a memorial to acknowledge the institution's connection to the trans-Atlantic slave trade and memorialize the Africans and African Americans, both enslaved and free, who were instrumental in the building of the school.
-Its creation was one of the recommendations established in Brown's 2006 Slavery and Justice report.
-The memorial, designed by contemporary sculptor Martin Puryear and located adjacent to University Hall, resembles a massive ball and chain half submerged in the ground.
+In September 2014, the university erected a memorial acknowledging the institution's connection to the transatlantic slave trade and commemorating the Africans and African Americans, both enslaved and free, who contributed to the university’s early development.
+Its creation was one of the recommendations in the 2006 Slavery and Justice report.

+The memorial, designed by contemporary sculptor Martin Puryear and located adjacent to University Hall, resembles a large ball and chain partially embedded in the ground.

 Reparations

-In a 2021 vote, more than 80% of participating Brown University students voted in favor of a non-binding referendum calling for the university to pay reparations to the descendants of people enslaved by its founders and benefactors.
-In April 2021, President Christina Paxson declined to commit to a university policy of direct financial compensation to descendants of enslaved people, calling the issue a "really complicated question."
+In a 2021 vote, more than 80% of participating Brown University students supported a non-binding referendum calling for the university to pay reparations to the descendants of people enslaved by its founders and benefactors.

+In April 2021, President Christina Paxson declined to commit to a policy of direct financial compensation, describing the issue as a "really complicated question."